molcyto/MC-Ratio-Petri-dish/README.md

 For usage see main manuscript Secondary screen - Cellular brightness in mammalian cells.

 ## Usage
-ImageJ & FIJI macro's can be dragged and droppped on the toolbar, which opens the editor from which the macros can be started.
+ImageJ & FIJI macro's can be dragged and dropped on the toolbar, which opens the editor from which the macros can be started.
 Macros can also be loaded via Plugins->Macros menu, either use Edit or Run.

 ## Test data